Nordix/kahttp/README.md

 The example above uses the `-host_stats` to get server host statistics.
 Server host statistics only works if the server is `kahttp`.
-The `kahttp` server returns the hostname of the server in the body and in the `Server:` http header.
+The `kahttp` server returns the hostname of the server in the body and in the `X-Kahttp-Server-Host:` http header.
 The `kahttp` client collect the statistics and presents the number of requests to each host.

 This functions is not usable for keep-alive testing (the main purpose of `kahttp`) but may be used for instance to test a